 Throughout these dark nights, meteor showers, northern lights and unbelievably full moons await you.
 The Milky Way, along with planetary neighbors like Saturn, Mars and Venus, or star clusters like Orion and the Big and Little Dippers, are all readily visible to the naked eye.
 They are best enjoyed with long, quiet soaks in a hot tub at Sun Mountain Lodge, or while sipping hot chocolate under warm sleigh blankets at Eden Valley Guest Ranch.

 Daylight changes the game but only slightly.
 Bird-watching this time of year is vastly underappreciated.
 Ragged skeins of Canada geese trail overhead.
-Owls, golden sparrows, rough-legged hawks and other raptors arrive to take up their winter residence among the cliffs and coulees of the drainages.
+Owls, golden-crowned sparrows, rough-legged hawks and other raptors arrive to take up their winter residence among the cliffs and coulees of the drainages.
 Northern goshawk, grosbeaks, mountain chickadees and Bohemian waxwings come down out of the mountains to overwinter in the temperate elevations and shrub steppes.
-If you discover a dropped feather, this fabulous Feather Atlas from the U.S. Fish & Wildlife Service will help you quickly find out if you found the feather of a dusky grouse, a blue grouse or a ruffed grouse.
+If you discover a dropped feather, this fabulous Feather Atlas from the U.S. Fish & Wildlife Service will help you quickly find out if you found the feather of a dusky grouse or a ruffed grouse.
 Recruit the kids to do the sleuthing.